 We have the power to choose whether we go along with the masses or to blaze our own trail.
-I kind of like doing my own thing, so trail blazin’ I go!
+I kind of like doing my own thing, so trail-blazin’ I go!
 You with me?!

 Give Yourself Permission To Do What You Believe is Right

 The first step in the guilt ridding process is to learn the art of giving yourself permission to do what you believe is right.
-If it’s homeschooling your child verses sending them to traditional school – don’t allow the guilt of what they may be missing out on creep in.
+If it’s homeschooling your child versus sending them to traditional school – don’t allow the guilt of what they may be missing out on creep in.

-If it’s not allowing your son to attend a sleep over because you just don’t have peace about it in your heart – know that your decision to obey your heart could be a matter of life or death for him.
+If it’s not allowing your son to attend a sleepover because you just don’t have peace about it in your heart – know that your decision to obey your heart could be a matter of life or death for him.
 And don’t feel guilty just because he throws a fit.

 If it’s picking up extra shifts at work to pay for them to go to a safe and quality school don’t allow yourself to feel guilty for the missed time together.
-As long as you’ve made a prayerful, quality decision you must know your toughest decision are most often your child’s greatest advantage in life.
+As long as you’ve made a prayerful, quality decision you must know your toughest decisions are most often your child’s greatest advantage in life.

-We have to make difficult decisions every day and second guessing every one will simply steal your joy.
+We have to make difficult decisions every day and second-guessing every one will simply steal your joy.
 Owning your decisions gives you the power to say no to guilt.

 Yes, I said it.
 You have the power to say no to guilt.
 You do this by standing firm in your choices as a family and letting peace be your guide and final say.
-It’s our self-doubt and second guessing that invites guilt right into our lives.
+It’s our self-doubt and second-guessing that invites guilt right into our lives.
 Remember, be firm and confident!